 Before starting the implementation of the SOAP API on your system, read the following carefully: The correct functionality of the SOAP API can only be guaranteed if the automatically sent exceptions and return values are continuously analyzed by your IT department and necessary adjustments resulting from these are carried out on your system and/or website.

-Provide Episerver with the name of a contact person to inform about extensions, updates and troubleshooting.
+Provide customer support with the name of a contact person to inform about extensions, updates and troubleshooting.
 The following data are required:

-Note: For security reasons, there is a limit of 25 parallel SOAP API connections per client.
+Note: For performance reasons, there is a limit of 25 parallel SOAP API connections per client.

 Last updated: Oct 30, 2019